gary-rowe/multibit-merchant/clients/java/store/README.md

-# Dojo Store
+# MultiBit Store

 This module is an online shop built with the following:

 * Java
 * MBM - Providing the heavy lifting for back end merchant operations
 * Dropwizard - Serves HTML and JavaScript, intermediates with the MBM platform
+* Bootstrap - A JavaScript framework providing a simple CSS scheme
-* Dojo - A JavaScript framework providing a large collection of UI components driven through Ajax
+* jQuery - A JavaScript framework providing a variety of utilities

 It is intended as a general-purpose online shop, but also as a demonstrator of the MBM platform.